meltoner/agrofelis/components/implement-2-degrees-rotating-mount/readme.md

 ## Implement mount module

 The module's bottom part which is a 360-degree ball-bearing turntable with an attached inner circle of 69 cut-in rectangular holes in which the gear teeth run provides the horizontal tilt, the mid part with a depression angle of -5 degrees and elevation angle of +40 degrees leveraged by the linear actuator provides the vertical tilt and the top part is the actual mount surface.
+The suspension of the mid part onto the turntable is achieved through 4 long screws and two 3D printed plastic arcs supporting the overstructure.

 ![module](_figures/implement-2-degrees-rotating-mount-02-module.png)
 ![components](_figures/implement-2-degrees-rotating-mount-03-components.jpg)